btroop/btroop/README.md

 <details>
   <summary><b>PMO OKR, data and tooling management</b></summary>

-- Led client in cross-organizational OKR development and rollout
+- Led client in developing and rolling out organization-wide OKRs for 10 different programs scoped to 10, 1 and 1/2 year time frames,
 - Guided client
 - Organized business-side intake and management process around tooling requests so that ideas were vetted and mature when handing to technical product and development teams for building
 - Fostered consultant growth through career coaching and development